benmatselby/obsidian-multi-cursor/README.md

 - Multi-cursor: Add a cursor above the current line.
 - Multi-cursor: Add a cursor below the current line.
 - Multi-cursor: Add cursors to the end of every line in the selection.
+- Multi-cursor: Duplicate the current line to the line above.
+- Multi-cursor: Duplicate the current line to the line below.

 This will give you the following config in `.obsidian/hotkeys.json` for your vault.